MS Isle of Innisfree (1991): Design

+The Isle of Innisfree is the only one of her class.
+She was ordered by the Belgian state-owned Regie voor Maritiem Transport in response to the anticipated opening of the Channel Tunnel.
+She was launched as the Prins Filip in 1991 for the company's Ostend-Dover operations.

+The ship is 163.4 m long by 27.6 m wide with a 6.2 m draught, and has some 1,745 lane metres of cargo space for cars, lorries and other vehicles, with three decks accessible to passengers.
+Uniquely, the ship had a bow door on the starboard (right) for the upper vehicle deck for side loading and unloading in Ostend.
+Dunkirk West also had this port facility.
+However, after 1997 the door was sealed shut.

 History

 RMT

-The Prins Filip was built for Belgian operator Regie voor Maritiem Transport (RMT) in 1991, entering service in 1992 on its route between Dover and Ostend.
-She remained in service with RMT when its UK port was switched to Ramsgate and until RMT's operations ceased in 1997.
+The Prins Filip was built for Belgian operator Regie voor Maritiem Transport (RMT) in 1991, entering service in 1992 on its route between Ostend and Dover.
+In 1994 the RMT entered into a partnership with Sally Line and traded as Oostende Lines.
+Its UK port was switched to Ramsgate until RMT's operations ceased in 1997.

 On 14 September 1994, an accident resulted in 6 deaths when a linkspan collapsed.
 Foot passengers were boarding the Prins Filip at Ramsgate.
 All publicity at the time was focused on Sally Line and Thanet District Council, the port owners, and not RMT or the Prins Filip.